Compliance and Integrity

 Preventing the Disadvantageous Treatment of Whistleblowers

 The most important way to ensure that the whistleblowing system is used effectively is to prevent any form of retaliation against or disadvantageous treatment of whistleblowers.
-With regard to this point, in our rules for the whistleblowing system we thoroughly ensure that information which could be used to identify a whistleblower is kept confidential, whether it be through anonymization or nondisclosure, and prohibit such actions against whistleblowers.
-Additionally, we specifically stipulate that any person engaging in retaliation against or disadvantageous treatment of a whistleblower could become subject to disciplinary action.
-In March 2021, we promoted further measures to encourage speaking up by expanding the scope of people who can use the system in accordance with revisions to Japan's Whistleblower Protection Act, and by ensuring the rules are kept up to date, including relaxing conditions required to make a report to make it easier in situations where a whistleblower is not sure if a compliance violation has been made or not.
+With regard to this point, and in light of the amendment of the Whistleblower Protection Act (Japan) in our rules for the whistleblowing system, we thoroughly ensure that information which could be used to identify a whistleblower is kept confidential, whether it be through anonymization or nondisclosure, and prohibit such actions against whistleblowers.
+Additionally, we specifically stipulate that any person searching for the whistleblower, or engaging in retaliation against or disadvantageous treatment of a whistleblower or those involved in the investigation, could become subject to disciplinary action.

 Response after Whistleblowing

-Reports are submitted to the CCO via the Compliance Dept. of the Legal Div., and any investigations required are carried out under the supervision of the CCO.
-We analyze whether or not a compliance violation actually occurred based on these investigations, and then formulate measures to prevent reoccurrence and take remedial action in accordance with directions and approvals given by the CCO.
+Reports are submitted to CCO via the Compliance Department of the Legal Division, and any investigations required are carried out under the supervision of CCO.
+We analyze whether or not a compliance violation actually occurred based on these investigations, and then formulate measures to prevent reoccurrence and take remedial action in accordance with directions and approvals given by CCO.
 Whistleblowers can request feedback on the investigation results.
 Once a certain period of time has passed since the relevant actions were taken, we check whether there were any acts of retaliation against the whistleblower.

-For our group companies in Japan, we have created a process for ensuring that employees feel that it is safe to report and consult about issues, by (1) making the use of external law firms and third-party organizations designated by Mitsui available as external reporting and consulting channels, and (2) monitoring the actions of group companies and providing guidance to ensure that whistleblowing systems are properly established and administered.
+For our group companies in Japan, we have created a process for ensuring that employees feel that it is safe to report and consult about issues, by (1) enabling them to put in place external law firms and third-party organizations designated by Mitsui available as external reporting and consulting channels, and (2) monitoring the actions of group companies and providing guidance to ensure that whistleblowing systems are properly established and administered.
 For overseas offices and group companies, regional Compliance Supervising Officers lead the development of whistleblowing channels, while also ensuring that these systems reflect local laws and regulations, as well as specific local customs in each country.

 Furthermore, Mitsui has introduced the Global Group Hotline, a special whistleblowing hotline for reporting and seeking advice regarding cases that breach the anti-trust (monopoly) laws or anti-corruption laws of Japan or other countries, or cases that give rise to suspicion of such breaches.
 Under the system, which is accessible in six languages including Japanese and English, the Compliance Department of the Legal Division at Head Office acts as a unified channel through which to receive whistleblowing reports from overseas trading affiliates, and other subsidiaries in Japan and overseas.
 Officers and employees of group companies are also able to make reports or seek advice directly through Mitsui's whistleblowing system when the issues are related to officers and employees of Mitsui or when the issues could have a serious impact on the Mitsui & Co. group.